OnlyJundong/parameter-golf/records/track_non_record_16mb/2026-03-29_HNet_ByteVsSubword_Study/README.md

 [I][nsurance Com][pany De][clares L][iving M][an De][ad G][eorge J][ohannesen is very much alive.
 Wh][ich is why it was so surprising when the][C][anadian man received a][letter addressed]
 ```

 - The sp1024 chunker splits mid-word / beginning of the wrod at subword token boundaries (`[I][nsurance Com][pany De][clares]` or `G][eorge`]) and alternates between 1-token fragments and 20+ token spans.
-Chunk size CV is 0.76 (sp1024) vs 0.45 (byte260), confirming quantitatively that byte boundaries are more consistent in terms of chunk size uniformity — the byte260 model produces chunks of similar length (word-scale), while sp1024 oscillates between single-token fragments and long multi-token spans.
+Chunk size CV is 0.76 (sp1024) vs 0.45 (byte260).
+This confirms quantitatively that byte boundaries are more consistent in terms of chunk size uniformity.
+The byte260 model produces chunks of similar length (usually word-scale), while sp1024 oscillates between single-token fragments and long multi-token spans.

 ### 4-hour extended byte260 run